 Property, Plant and Equipment.
-Property, plant and equipment includes depreciable assets such as building, machinery, equipment, furniture, vehicles, and capitalized spare parts.
+Property, plant and equipment includes depreciable assets such as building, machinery, equipment, furniture, and vehicles.
 These assets are depreciated using the straight-line method over their estimated useful lives.
 Major improvements are capitalized, while maintenance and repairs that do not extend the useful life of the applicable assets are expensed as incurred.
 Interest expense may also be capitalized for assets that require a period of time to get them ready for their intended use.